This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Excellent, may depend on pigment supplier

 Golden’s Lightfastness Testing in oils showed mostly ASTM I behavior, which is quite encouraging.
 In one Flake White by another brand it was ASTM II.
 Some results were not listed for a few of the mixing whites.
 See artiscreation for blue wool scales as this did receive some 7-out-of-8 rankings.
 However this is an area where there are few really good choices for a robust deep crimson, so it may be a good choice given the alternatives.
+The NPIRI tests from the 1980s showed excellent results in outdoor Florida exposures for both masstone and tints.

 Transparency